These coffee cupcakes have a strong coffee flavor and are topped with a toasted marshmallow frosting. Serving with a donut is totally optional. 🍩

 I use brewed coffee with instant coffee dissolved in it.
 This makes an extra strong coffee flavor.

 If you want to make them even stronger, you can replace the butter in the cupcakes with coffee butter like I do in my coffee cookies.
 While I don’t typically do this step for this recipe, if you take the time to do it, it will make the coffee cupcakes even better!

-Making meringue is a slow process, but it is so much fun.
+Marshmallow frosting, also called meringue frosting, tastes just like marshmallows.
+Making it is a slow process, but it is so much fun.
 There is one point in the recipe where you whip the eggs and sugar for 10 minutes.
 I leave them alone with the mixer running.
 When I return, the eggs and sugar have turned into a big poofy white substance.
 To me, this is just like being able to create a cloud.
 It brings me back to when I was a kid and I used to watch shrinky dinks turn from big sheets of plastic-like paper to tiny glass-like figurines.